freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-talk-about-hobbies-and-interests/657eecb3b368badb3cc7fe4c.md

 # --description--

 `At least` is used when you want to say the smallest amount or number of something is okay or enough.
 Es como decir "no menos de esta cantidad".
-For example:
+Por ejemplo:

-`I study English for at least 30 minutes every day.` - This means you spend 30 minutes or more studying English daily, but never less than 30 minutes.
+`I study English for at least 30 minutes every day.` - Esto significa que dedicas 30 minutos o más a estudiar inglés diariamente, pero nunca menos de 30 minutos.

 # --fillInTheBlank--